ERS-Long/EditorGrid/README.md

                 }
             },

-if you use different id, then you need to change the following line of code accrodingly.
+if you use different id, then you need to change the following line of code accordingly.

 	var currentPane = dojo.byId('#yourid#_parent');